 Alternatively, for this last stage, you could have used a multiplication column Add Column -> Standard -> Multiply, but I prefer the Custom Column approach.

-Conditional logic is pretty easy… right.
+Hopefully you’ve seen that conditional logic is pretty easy… right.

 Scenario 2 – Sunday Premium & Product Discount

 If you trying to use the Conditional Column with two or more conditions, things get tricky…very tricky.

 I could go through a long list of transformations to illustrate how to achieve it with Scenario 2, but I’m not going to..
 The Conditional Column feature is really for basic requirements; it doesn’t allow us to use AND or OR logic.

 Instead, we are going to turn to option 2, which is writing the Power Query M code ourselves.
 Don’t worry, I believe in you.
 You can do this 🙂